zehao99/SwingUp/README.md

 ## Swing Up Control

 Code for CS project

-Using OptimTraj package for MATLAB.
+The trajectory finding part is using OptimTraj package for MATLAB.